RatJuggler/dinosauria-bot/README.md

 # dinosauria-bot

-This bot currently tweets a "Dinosaur of the Day Twitter" under the handle [@dinosauria_bot](https://twitter.com/dinosauria_bot).
+This bot tweets a #DinosaurOfTheDay under the handle [@dinosauria_bot](https://twitter.com/dinosauria_bot).

-It tweets a random dinosaur name with some additional text pulled from its Wikipedia page and a link to that page.
+It tweets a random dinosaur name with some additional text pulled from the dinosaurs Wikipedia page and a link to that page.

 Scraping the text from Wikipedia proved to be way harder than I imagined (see the comments on the [wtf_wikipeda](https://github.com/spencermountain/wtf_wikipedia) page for an idea of why).
 It now makes a reasonable attempt at